ichuang/pyqsp/README.md

 ```python
     pyqsp --plot --func "np.sign(x)" --polydeg 151 sym_qsp_func
 ````
 will not converge to the target sign function, despite the `PolyTaylorSeries` class in `poly.py` running a subroutine to find the maximum of the corresponding polynomial approximation and rescale this maximum to `0.9`.
-Close analyis shows that the Python method for finding extrema in this case (`scipy.optimize.minimize`) gets stuck in a local minima, violating the norm condition.
-In general, finding extrema of highly osciliatory functions (e.g., those exhibiting Runge's phenomenon) is numerically unstable, and sensitie to initial conditions.
-The solution in this case is to just manually rescale the target more aggressively:
+Close analyis shows that the Python method for finding extrema in this case (`scipy.optimize.minimize`) gets stuck in a local minimum, violating the norm condition.
+In general, finding extrema of highly osciliatory functions (e.g., those exhibiting Runge's phenomenon) is numerically unstable, and sensitive to initial conditions.
+The solution in this case is to manually rescale the target more aggressively:
 ```python
     pyqsp --plot --func "np.sign(x)" --polydeg 151 --scale 0.5 sym_qsp_func
 ````
-which converges quickly without problem.
-This `--scale` argument will override the internal scaling subroutines used, though only up to the ability for `scipy.optimize.minimize` or similar to find proper global extrema.
+which converges without problem.
+This `--scale` argument will override the internal scaling parameters used (usually 0.9), though only up to the ability for `scipy.optimize.minimize` or similar to find proper global extrema.

 ## Command line usage